-In 1965, a few years after the biochemical defect in HAE was demonstrated, Rosen et al. reported a family with normal serum C1-INH levels but impaired inhibition (19).
-As other similar cases were reported, two different types of HAE were recognized: HAE Type I, in which there is low or no antigen and low or no estereolytic activity, and HAE type II, in which antigen levels are normal or even high but functional activity is substantially reduced.
+In 1965, a few years after the biochemical defect in HAE was demonstrated, Rosen et al.19 reported a family with normal serum C1-INH levels but impaired inhibition.
+As other similar cases were reported, 2 different types of HAE were recognized: HAE type I (in which there is low or no antigen and low or no estereolytic activity) and HAE type II (in which antigen levels are normal or even high, but functional activity is substantially reduced).
 Those were the golden years when we came to understand how the disease develops.
-Schapira et al. showed that plasma prekallikrein and high-molecular-weight kininogen were consumed during HAE attacks (20).
-Allen Kaplan and his group demonstrated the relationship between the complement and contact systems by showing that FXII activation by prekallikrein further activated C1r and prekallikrein (21).
-After the purification of C1-INH, amino acid sequencing studies were also started.
-In 1986, Bock et al. published the peptide and amino acid sequences of the entire molecule (22).
-A comparison of the amino acid and complementary DNA sequences revealed that C1-inhibitor is a member of the large serine protease inhibitor (SERPING1) family.
-Theriault et al. used in situ hybridization to map the C1-inhibitor gene to chromosome 11 at the q11-q13.1 position and Janson et al. to the 11q12-q13.1 position (23).
-However, despite these developments in determining HAE pathophysiology, it was not until 1998, 110 years after the disease was first described, that Nussburger et al. (24) were able to show that bradykinin was the mediator that caused increased vascular permeability as a result of contact system activation.
+Schapira et al. showed that plasma prekallikrein and high-molecular-weight kininogen were consumed during HAE attacks.20 Allen Kaplan and his group demonstrated the relationship between the complement and contact systems by showing that FXII activation by prekallikrein further activated complement component 1r and prekallikrein.21 After the purification of C1-INH, amino acid sequencing studies were also started.
+In 1986, Bock et al.22 published the peptide and amino acid sequences of the entire molecule.
+A comparison of the amino acid and complementary DNA sequences revealed that C1-INH is a member of the large serine protease inhibitor (SERPING1) family.
+Theriault et al.23 used in situ hybridization to map the C1-INH gene to chromosome 11 at the q11-q13.1 position, and Janson et al. mapped it to the 11q12-q13.1 position.
+However, despite these developments in determining HAE pathophysiology, it was not until 1998, 110 years after the disease was first described, that Nussburger et al.24 were able to show that bradykinin was the mediator that caused increased vascular permeability as a result of contact system activation.